noir-lang/noir/docs/docs/how-aztec-works/faq.md

 Aztec doesn’t make any money from transaction fees on the platform, surplus transaction fees accumulate on a smart contract and are used to subsided future transactions in busy periods with high gas prices.

 ---

 ### Have other questions?

-Join our [Discord channel](https://discord.com/invite/UDtJr9u) and get an answer from the community
+Join our [Discord channel](https://discord.com/invite/UDtJr9u) and get an answer from the community.